jps2000/Cuirass-Ventilator/README.md

 A video showing the prototype can be found here: https://youtu.be/EyCMbskHRjY

-The cuirass need however some refinement.
+A cuirass  proposal is designed in Fusion360 on a male torso .
+Sacle is baout 1:120 .
 It could be made from epoxy + glass fibre mats used for car repair .
 The sealing may be made from round foam material That is used as a swimming aid.

 See www.hayekmedical.com  for informations about the working principle.
 This company issued also a prophetic flyer already in 2014 (see pandemicfinal.pdf)